aazaff/startLearn.R/expertConcepts.md

 [1] 2
 ````

 That certainly won't work for continuous data, since it is literally impossible to type out an infinite number of points.
 Luckily, R will do it for us.
-Here are three of the most important sampling distributions that you can randomly sample form in R.
+Here are three of the most important sampling distributions that you can randomly sample from in R.

 Distribution | Description | Example
 ------ | ----- | -----